gStarhigh/pro2/README.md

 ## General information
 ---

 This is a Quiz about Harry Potter by J.K Rowling.
-This is a project for a course in JavaScript for Code Institute by Gustaf Starhög.
+This is a project for a course in JavaScript, Project Portfolio 2, for Code Institute by Gustaf Starhög.

 The purpose of this website is to promote myself and my skills in Html, CSS & JavaScript.
 The website is a quiz about Harry Potter with 3 different difficulties to choose from.